ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>GA: Titanite Chunk - 2F, by wax pool</td><td>Up the stairs from the Archives second floor on the right side from the entrance, in a corner near the small wax pool</td></tr>
 <tr><td>GA: Titanite Chunk - 2F, right after dark room</td><td>Exiting from the dark room with the Crystal Lizards on the first floor onto the second floor main room, then taking an immediate right</td></tr>
 <tr><td>GA: Titanite Chunk - 5F, far balcony</td><td>On a balcony outside where Lothric Knight stands on the top floor of the Archives, accessing by going right from the final wax pool or by dropping down from the gargoyle area</td></tr>
-<tr><td>GA: Titanite Chunk - rooftopps, balcony</td><td>Going onto the roof and down the first ladder, all the way down the ledge facing the ocean to the right</td></tr>
+<tr><td>GA: Titanite Chunk - rooftops, balcony</td><td>Going onto the roof and down the first ladder, all the way down the ledge facing the ocean to the right</td></tr>
 <tr><td>GA: Titanite Chunk - rooftops lower, ledge by buttress</td><td>Going onto the roof and down the first ladder, dropping down on either side from the ledge facing the ocean, on a roof ledge to the right</td></tr>
 <tr><td>GA: Titanite Chunk - rooftops, just before 5F</td><td>On the Archives roof, after a short dropdown, in the small area where the two Gargoyles attack you</td></tr>
 <tr><td>GA: Titanite Scale - 1F, drop from 2F late onto bookshelves, lizard</td><td>Dropped by a Crystal Lizard on first floor bookshelves.
-Can be acessed by dropping down to the left at the end of the bridge which is the Crystal Sage&#x27;s final location</td></tr>
+Can be accessed by dropping down to the left at the end of the bridge which is the Crystal Sage&#x27;s final location</td></tr>
 <tr><td>GA: Titanite Scale - 1F, up stairs on bookshelf</td><td>On the Archives first floor, up a movable set of stairs near the large wax pool, on top of a bookshelf</td></tr>
 <tr><td>GA: Titanite Scale - 2F, titanite scale atop bookshelf</td><td>On top of a bookshelf on the Archive second floor, accessible by going halfway up the stairs to the third floor and dropping down near a Grand Archives Scholar</td></tr>
 <tr><td>GA: Titanite Scale - 3F, by ladder to 2F late</td><td>Going from the Crystal Sage&#x27;s location on the third floor to its location on the bridge, on the left side of the ladder you descend, behind a table</td></tr>